replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 More than one `kind: HelmChart` can reference a single chart archive, if different settings are needed.

 ### chart.name
 The name of the chart.
-This must match the `name` field from a `Chart.yaml` in a `.tgz` chart archive that's also included in the release.
+This value must match the `name` field from a `Chart.yaml` in a `.tgz` chart archive that's also included in the release.

 ### chart.chartVersion
 The version of the chart.
-This must match the `version` field from a `Chart.yaml` in a `.tgz` chart archive that's also included in the release.
+This value must match the `version` field from a `Chart.yaml` in a `.tgz` chart archive that's also included in the release.

 ### chart.releaseName